Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis

-To illustrate the efficacy of the proposed method for downstream studies, this section investigates how reliably the developed models can extract informative statistics about the structure of birdsong, even when trained with a minimal amount of human supervision.
-Such analysis further helps estimate the required amount of data to develop trustworthy models for downstream tasks.
-Additionally, an unsupervised analysis is provided, which can be utilized for data curation and more in future studies.
+This section investigates how reliably the developed models can extract informative statistics about the structure of birdsong for downstream studies.
+This also helps estimate the required amount of data to develop trustworthy models.
+Additionally, an unsupervised analysis is discussed, which can be used for data curation and other purposes in future studies.

-One important factor of birdsong is the duration of the vocalized syllables, as they vary from rendition to rendition.
-Figure \ref{fig:durations} shows the true and predicted distribution of duration for some syllables across models and training sizes.
-The results are remarkably faithful, even in the few-shot scenario.
-Another important aspect of the birdsong is the transition of syllables.
-This is not always deterministic, and the sequences of vocalized syllables in birdsongs sometimes form sophisticated and probabilistic branching patterns with long-range context-dependency \cite{morita2021measuring,cohen2022automated}.
-As a simplified probe, it would be interesting to study the syllable transition patterns using bigrams.
-It basically counts the frequency of immediate transitions from a particular syllable to other syllables in the songs of a bird \cite{berwick2011songs}.
-It can already provide great insight into the grammar or structure of an individual bird's singing behavior, as illustrated in Figure \ref{fig:tms}.
+\textbf{Syllable duration}: One important factor of birdsong is the duration of the vocalized syllables, as they vary from rendition to rendition. \autoref{fig:durations} shows the true and predicted distribution of duration for some syllables across models and training sizes.
+The results are faithful, even in the few-shot.

+\textbf{Birdsong syntax}: Another important aspect of the birdsong is the transition of syllables.
+The sequences of vocalized syllables in birdsongs sometimes form sophisticated and probabilistic branching patterns with long-range context-dependency~\cite{morita2021measuring,cohen2022automated}.
+As a simplified probe, it would be interesting to study the syllable transition patterns using bigrams, i.e., the frequency of immediate transitions from a particular syllable to others~\cite{berwick2011songs}.
+As illustrated in \autoref{fig:tms}, it provides insight into the grammar of a bird's songs.